kiorpesc/BBB-PRU-SPI/README.md

 BBB-PRU-SPI
 ===========

+This branch is updated to include hardware-specific header files for sensors.

 Initial work on using one PRU core as an SPI Master.

 Maximum SPI clock speed is 5MHz (constrained by limited instruction set, not processor speed).